datastax/cass-operator/docs/user/README.md

 reduce the `size` value accordingly, or set the `allowMultipleNodesPerWorker` parameter to `true`.

+## The server image user

+If the server image runs as the "cassandra" user, then a PodSecurityContext for that user will be defined by cass-operator.
+Otherwise the server image is assumed to be running as the "root" user and a PodSecurityContext is not defined.

+For serverType="dse", the server images run as the "cassandra" user.

+For serverType="cassandra", the cass-operator follows these steps in order to determine which user the docker image is run as:

+1. If the CassandraDatacenter.Spec.DockerImageRunsAsCassandra field is set, then that "true" or "false" value will be used.
+2. If the serverVersion field is set to "3.11.6", "3.11.7", or "4.0.0", cass-operator assumes the image runs as the "root" user.
+3. Otherwise, cass-operator assumes that the server is running as the "cassandra" user.

 ## Storage

 Define the storage with a combination of the previously provisioned storage